google/gtest-parallel/README.md

 as such they have problem writing to hard-coded files, even if they are only used by that single test. `tmpfile()` and similar library functions are often your friends here.

+## Running tests cases in parallel

+Sometimes tests in test case make system-wide changes in their `SetUp()/SetUpTestCase()` methods.
+Examples of such changes are opening sockets on fixed address:port, writing to files at fixed location, etc. Running such code in parallel processes most likely will fail.
+In order to avoid this situation `gtest-parallel` provides `--serialize_test_cases` capability.

+    # ./gtest-parallel --serialize_test_cases path/to/binary

+This option can be used along with other `gtest-parallel` options and it ensures that tests from the same test case are never run in parallel.
+Naturally this works as long as other tests cases do not do the same globally visible things.